Conventional Loans in PA: Homebuyer Requirements

 Conventional Loan Income Requirements

-other than Fannie Mae's HomeReady program and Freddie Mac's Home Possible
+requirements other than Fannie Mae's HomeReady program and Freddie

-(DTI) to evaluate a borrower’s ability to repay a loan.
-It’s calculated
+ratio (DTI) to evaluate a borrower's loan repayment ability.
+It's

-by taking the borrower’s monthly debt payments and dividing them by
+calculated by taking the borrower's monthly debt payments and

 Borrowers must also meet the following income requirements:

-The total monthly housing costs (mortgage principal and interest, property
+The monthly housing costs (mortgage principal and interest, property

 taxes, and insurance) must be less than 31% of the borrower's gross